platformsh/platformsh-docs/docs/src/development/variables/use-variables.md

 Sample Project
 ```

-Other project and environment variables are listed together in the `$PLATFORM_VARIABLES` variable as a JSON array.
+Other project and environment variables are listed together in the `PLATFORM_VARIABLES` variable as a base64-encoded JSON object.
 Access them like this:

 ```bash
 $ echo $PLATFORM_VARIABLES | base64 --decode